iotblackbelt/EdgeHierarchySolution/README.md

   }
 }
 </code></pre>
+ExtraHosts is used to ensure the downstream edge can do the name resolution, as Moby doesn't support local dns.
+This only works if you use fixed IP addresses for the edges.
+You can also setup  Moby to include the local dns [See Docker Container Networking for more info: https://docs.docker.com/config/containers/container-networking/].
 </li><li>
 <p>And set the environment variables:</p>
 <pre><code>DOWNSTREAM_CONNECTIONSTRING = "&#x3C;Your IoT downstream edge connection string&#x3E;;GatewayHostName=&#x3C;name of your upstream edge&#x3E;"